redis-field-engineering/demo-market-basket-analysis/README.md

 python3 app.py
 ```

+## Architecture

+User profiles are stored in Redis as [hash data structures](https://redis.io/commands#hash)

+After the user adds items to the cart for scoring, the cart is transformed into a tensor, scored by [RedisAI](https://redisai.io) and a confidence score is returned.

 ## Data sources

-The data was pulled from [Amazon reviews datasets](https://s3.amazonaws.com/amazon-reviews-pds/readme.html) and the model was trained using reviews with verified purchases
+The data was pulled from [Amazon reviews datasets](https://s3.amazonaws.com/amazon-reviews-pds/readme.html) and the model was built using reviews with verified purchases.
+Individual user profiles were compiled and analyzed to describe baskets that were trained to build the model that is included in this repo.